 Music worth hiking for.

-In 2019, I performed a solo recital in the Blue Ridge Mountains.
-The audience hiked to reach me, and as the music merged with nature's sounds, something magical happened.
-That experience showed me how powerful these intimate encounters could be- where music doesn't just exist in nature, but becomes part of it.
+In 2019, Mandy performed a solo recital in the Blue Ridge Mountains.
+The audience hiked to reach her, and as the music merged with nature's sounds, something magical happened.
+That experience showed her how powerful these intimate encounters could be- where music doesn't just exist in nature, but becomes part of it.

 Your donation can help us continue to provide concerts throughout America's State and National Parks.
 Your contribution helps us achieve our mission to create a world where music and nature are one.